Why do pubs close? We’ve heard lots of stories: some true, some not. Here’s a myth-busting guide to help you navigate the fiction and the excuses…

 Well-managed pubs, responding to the needs of the community and its visitors, have proven very successful.
 It is acknowledged that supermarkets exploit tax rules to undercut pub prices, but pubs need to play to their strength and remind customers that they offer something that a supermarket cannot.
 They offer a shared space for social interaction in a supervised and atmospheric environment.
 The chink of glasses amongst a group of friends when the first round is purchased in a pub has a robustness which cannot be matched at home or with beers in the park.
 The pub game isn’t dead, it’s just experiencing a challenging period of soul-searching.

 “It was never a good pub anyway”

 Everyone has their own ideas about what constitutes a ‘good’ and ‘bad’ pub.
 The pub as a construct is sound, and well-proven.
 Under poor management, any hospitality-based business can deteriorate and disenfranchise customers.
 There could be a variety of reasons why a pub is perceived to have gone “downhill”.
 Pubcos (freeholders of 50% of pubs) restrict the choice of beer available to tenants and this is sold at above market prices.
-If an owner is looking to achieve permission for a change of use, it is in his interests to present the business to decision-makers as ‘failing’.
+If an owner is looking to achieve permission for a change of use, it is in his or her interests to present the business to decision-makers as ‘failing’.
 We are aware of many cases of pubs being deliberately run into the ground.

 The crucial point is that past performance should have no bearing on future potential.
 In the right pair of hands, with a caring and motivated publican, previously unpopular pubs can and indeed have been dramatically transformed.
-A poor pub often just needs a new landlord with fresh ideas.
+A poor pub often just needs a new landlord with enthusiasm and fresh ideas.
 The answer is to let somebody else see if they can make a go of it, not to sacrifice it for housing or shops.
 The pub is bigger than its present publican.

 “There’s another pub round the corner, why should I care about this one?”